-Chocolate is always a good idea, and can be eye-opening when you get to taste cocoa beans right from pods pulled off a tree in a remote jungle, such as on the farm of Eladio’s Chocolate Adventure.
+Chocolate is always a good idea, and can be eye-opening when you get to taste cocoa beans right from pods pulled off a tree in a remote jungle.
 You can follow it up with lunch and a lesson on how the beans are transformed into smooth, tasty chocolate.
-Local guide Bruno Kuppinger is the guy with the knowledge (and the 4WD) to get you there.
+Our travel advisors can pair your family with a great local guide for this type of experience.

 Drumming and dancing doesn’t get better than at the Lebeha Drumming Centre in Hopkins, where you can watch, listen and dance as local Garifuna share the culture of their ancestors.
 If you’re lucky enough to be in Hopkins on Garifuna Settlement Day, November 19 every year, you can watch the re-enactment of their arrival in 1802 on the shores of Belize, celebrated by drumming, dancing and all-day revelry.

 Above sea level is amazing in Belize, but when it comes to dipping below the surface of turquoise Caribbean waters, the country can’t be beat, especially if you’re a diver or snorkeler.
 Stringing along the entirety of its coast is the Belize Barrier Reef, 191 miles of the magnificent Mesoamerican Barrier Reef System and the largest barrier reef in the world behind Australia’s.